89luca89/terrible/README.md

                             		format: xfs                     # Disk Filesystem = xfs
                             		mount_point: /mnt/data_storage  # The path where the disk is mounted
                             		encryption: True                # Enable disk encryption
-                            		keyfile: "./passphrase.txt"     # Specify local file which contain the passphrase
-                                                                    # to encrypt the disk.
+                            		keyfile: ./passphrase.txt       # Specify the local file which contain the passphrase to encrypt the disk
                                 # Here we declare the disk name
                             	disk-config:
                             		size: 1                         # Disk size = 1 GB